dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EventsExportController.md

 ### `*.parameter.EventRequestParams.occurredAfter`

-Get events that occurred after given date.
+Get events that occurred after given date and time.
+If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.occurredBefore`

-Get events that occurred before given date.
+Get events that occurred before given date and time.
+If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.scheduledAfter`

-Get events that are scheduled after given date.
+Get events that are scheduled after given date and time.
+If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.scheduledBefore`

-Get events that are scheduled before given date.
+Get events that are scheduled before given date and time.
+If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.updatedAfter`

-Get events updated after given date.
+Get events updated after given date and time.
+If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.updatedWithin`